- Education & Events

 That meant that we had to abandon concrete images like computers, typewriters, pens, copy machines or desks.
 Your work is hardly defined by any of those things.
-Instead, we focused on the one thing that office professionals do better than anyone else: build bridges.
+Instead, we focused on the one thing that administrative professionals do better than anyone else: build bridges.
 They link all of the disparate, often chaotic elements of modern business into a unified and productive whole.

-Office professionals anticipate needs, connect stakeholders, track details, deliver results and ensure that business gets done.
+administrative professionals anticipate needs, connect stakeholders, track details, deliver results and ensure that business gets done.
 When resources are stretched, they find solutions.
 When roadblocks appear, they build workarounds.
 They ensure that projects end on time and under budget.
 When their executive gets a new smartphone or tablet, they figure out how to use it.
 When a meeting goes too long and off topic, they make sense of it.
 When they have two dozen team members on three continents meeting remotely with a client, they schedule the event, invite the participants, master the application, record what’s said and summarize the results.

 The resulting APW logo, seen above, is abstract.
 But that's because the work you do isn't simple.
 It can't be defined by an easily imbibed image.
 We want people to think about the complex, challenging and technical tasks you complete every day.
 We want to spark some conversations.
 If somebody asks you what the new APW logo means, I suggest you simply reply: "It means that I'm the calm in the business storm.
 I get the job done."

 As we approach APW 2013, embrace the challenges and value of your work.
 Don't let others define your job as anything less than essential for your employer.
 Be proud.
 You've earned a place with the office team.